node-red/node-red.github.io/docs/creating-nodes/node-js.md

 Nodes register a listener on the `input` event to receive messages from the up-stream nodes in a flow.

-With Node-RED 1.0, a new style of listener was introduced to allow the node to notify the runtime when it has finished handling a message.
+With Node-RED 1.0, a new style of the listener was introduced to allow the node to notify the runtime when it has finished handling a message.
 This added two new parameters to the listener function.
-Some care is needed to ensure the node can still be installed in Node-RED 0.x which does not use this new style of listener.
+Some care is needed to ensure the node can still be installed in Node-RED 0.x which does not use this new style of the listener.

 {% highlight javascript %}
 this.on('input', function(msg, send, done) {